Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A single box costs $45 and includes two sleeves that cover your arm from wrist to just below your arm pit.
 I wore a size medium which took a bit of force to get it completely on, but hence the nature of compression wear – it’s designed to be very snug to help promote blood circulation and thus increase recovery and reduce fatigue.

-To be candid I’ve long been a skeptic of compression clothing as it’s got a bit of a snake oil like ring to it.
+To be candid I’ve long been a skeptic of compression clothing as it’s got a bit of a snake oil like ring to it (you can also avoid falling victim to hackers and pickpockets with the right clothing accessory.
+To learn more, check out our Arw Carbon Fiber Wallet Review).
 Nevertheless, that didn’t stop me from wanting to try it and the results, at least for me – each person’s body is different – were pretty remarkable.

 There is no doubt that I was able to garner some mental well-being or assurance from the 2XU sleeve, but there is also no disputing that it added just enough support and pressure to keep things in check.
 Fold in the blood flow benefits and it’s no wonder my recovery was significantly shortened, or so it would seem.